nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

       <code>resolve()</code>
     </td>
     <td>
-      Retrieves a dynamically created scoped-instance (request or transient) of a controller or provider (including guards, filters, etc.) available in the application context.
+      Retrieves a dynamically created scoped instance (request or transient) of a controller or provider (including guards, filters, etc.) available in the application context.
 Inherited from the <a href="/fundamentals/module-ref">module reference</a> class.
     </td>
   </tr>
   <tr>